-In 2017 the Centre for International Child Health (CICH) at BC Children's Hospital Foundation was awarded $250,000 as a finalist in the Google.org Impact Challenge.
+In 2017 the Institute for Global Health (IGH; formerly the Centre for International Child Health) at BC Children's Hospital and BC Women’s Hospital + Health Centre was awarded $250,000 as a finalist in the Google.org Impact Challenge.
 The innovation proposed was the Pocket Doc for Pneumonia, a low-cost smartphone tool that would help health care workers in remote areas and developing countries to accurately diagnose pneumonia and save children's lives.
 The project was deployed in Uganda in 2018, with partner health facility Holy Innocents Children's Hospital.

-In 2019, a grant was generously awarded by Wellcome, to engage in the next phase of this project — Smart Triage.
-This phase of the project aims to validate the predictive algorithms used in the Paediatric Rapid Sepsis Trigger (PRST) tool, the basis of the Smart Triage risk prioritization model used in the Smart Triage app.
-The work on the this phase of the project began in September 2019 and is currently ongoing at two sites in both Kenya and Uganda, with support from our partners at the Kenya Medical Research Institute (KEMRI) and Walimu in Uganda.
+In 2019, a grant was generously awarded by the Wellcome Trust, to engage in the next phase of this project — Smart Triage.
+This phase of the project aimed to validate the predictive algorithms used in the Paediatric Rapid Sepsis Trigger (PRST) tool, the basis of the Smart Triage risk prioritization model used in the Smart Triage app.
+The work on the this phase of the project began in September 2019 and was completed at two sites in Kenya and Uganda, with support from our partners at the Kenya Medical Research Institute (KEMRI) and Walimu in Uganda.

-In Uganda, baseline data collection for the PRST study began in May of 2020.
-The PRST model was validated using data collected from a total of 1756 participants.
-The validated model was integrated into the Smart Triage mobile application and the Smart Triage platform was implemented at Jinja Regional Referral Hospital (JRRH) in April 2021.
-As of May 31, 2021 over 2000 children have been triaged using the Smart Triage mobile application.
-Over 40 healthcare team members have been trained and engaged with this innovative new platform.
-Tailored reports, providing data on key metrics such as time to treatment, are currently being used by the staff at JRRH to support their health care quality improvement initiatives.
+In Uganda, baseline data collection for the PRST study began in May of 2020 at Jinja Regional Referral Hospital.
+The PRST model was validated using data collected from a total of 1756 participants and the validated model was integrated into the Smart Triage mobile application.
+User testing for the Smart Spot automated patient and treatment tracking system was completed, and the entire Smart Triage triaging platform (i.e., mobile application, clinician dashboard, and Smart Spot) was implemented at Jinja Regional Referral Hospital (JRRH) in April 2021.

 - Mawji A, Akech S, Mwaniki P, Dunsmuir D, Bone J, Wiens MO, Gorges M, Kimutai D, Kissoon N, English M, Ansermino JM.
 Derivation and internal validation of a data-driven prediction model to guide frontline health workers in triaging children under-five in Nairobi, Kenya [version 3; peer review: 2 approved].
 Wellcome Open Research 2021; 4:121